 Can any Impala query also be executed in Hive?

 Yes.
 There are some minor differences in how some queries are handled, but Impala queries can also be completed in Hive.
 Impala SQL is a subset of HiveQL, with some functional limitations such as transforms.
 For details of the Impala SQL dialect, see SQL Statements.
-For the Impala built-in functions, see Functions.
-For the detailed list of unsupported HiveQL features, see SQL Differences Between Impala and Hive.
+For the Impala built-in functions, see Built-in Functions.
+For the detailed list of differences between Impala and HiveQL, see SQL Differences Between Impala and Hive.

 Can I use Impala to query data already loaded into Hive and HBase?